Lawyers for Workplace Accidents & Injuries

 However, if intentional harm was caused in the workplace, a lawsuit would be an appropriate course of action.
 Personal injury claims can warrant much larger payouts, as they can also include damages such as emotional pain and suffering.

-If you are even slightly unsure of whether to sue your employer or file for workers’ compensation, we strongly advise that you call us for a free consultation.
+If you are even slightly unsure of whether to sue your employer or file a workers’ comp claim, we strongly advise that you call us for a free consultation.
 An experienced lawyer can help you make an informed decision based on the unique details of your case.

 What is the statute of limitations for filing a workers’ compensation claim in Illinois?